 The Unprepared Business

-The problem, as we advisors well know, is that few businesses are ready to continue successfully without the owners at the helm.
+Until business owners are convinced that preparing their businesses for their exits must begin before they are ready to exit, they will continue to delay action.
+The problem, as advisors well know, is that few businesses are ready to continue successfully without the owners at the helm.
 We also know that, in most cases, it takes years of planning and action to prepare businesses for the owners’ exits.

-Business owners recognize the first part: 75% of our survey’s respondents told us that they would exit today if assured financial security.
-In other words, they know that their businesses aren’t ready to be exited, but they still do little or no Exit Planning.
+Business owners recognize the first part: many owners would exit today if assured financial security.
+In other words, they know that their businesses aren’t ready to be exited, but they still do little or no planning to get them there.
 BEI Member Marko Mijuskovic echoes this point: “Owners know what they need to do.
 They just don’t examine it up close or think they need to do something today.
 I tell them, ‘This is your final exam.
 Will you eat steak or Top Ramen for the rest of your life?
 Let’s do the work.’
 And they do.”

 Clearing the “Not Today” Hurdle